How to get sponsorship jobs in Australia

 2) They are in Australia, or found a way to attend interviews.
 Despite technology that allows us to do video interviews and "meet online" - many employers still want to meet you before taking the plunge.
 Not to say this is a deal breaker, but if you are currently overseas waiting for "the call" then I am afraid you might be waiting a long time.

 3) Looked attractive to Aussie employers.
 Sounds obvious, but most people seeking sponsorship get it completely wrong.
 It starts with the little things like your Resume (CV) and cover letter - these make a massive difference to your job search.
 The best example I can give of how this works is that of an employer who has 100 applications piled high on a desk.
 To read every page and every word would take days but the employer has much less time.
-They do as best they can, but in the end they basically look for reasons NOT to read your application.
+They do the best they can, but in the end, they basically look for reasons NOT to read your application.
 This can be as simple as an overseas address or a CV that is too long.
 There are many more little things that can trip you up but successfully sponsored people follow a similar path.